Ncat can execute an external command after establishing a

 Example 4

-shows a command run with --sh-exec.
-This server,
+shows a command run with --sh-exec

 when connected to, sends back the name of its working directory.